Your belly button is connected internally to the remnants of the umbilical cord, which links to the abdominal wall and underlying tissues.

 What Internal Ligaments Are Connected To Your Belly Button?

-The belly button is linked internally to several ligaments such as the falciform ligament from the liver and median and medial umbilical ligaments.
-These are vestiges of fetal vessels and structures that close after birth but remain attached near the navel.
+The belly button is linked internally to several fetal remnants such as the median umbilical ligament, medial umbilical ligaments, and the round ligament of the liver within the falciform ligament.
+These are vestiges of fetal vessels and structures that close after birth but remain near the navel.

 Does Your Belly Button Connect To Any Organs On The Inside?

-While your belly button does not directly connect to organs after birth, it lies near important internal structures.
-It is connected to fibrous remnants rather than organs themselves, serving as a landmark for underlying tissues like muscles and ligaments.
+While your belly button does not directly connect to organs through an open passage after birth, it lies near important internal structures.
+It is connected mainly to fibrous remnants rather than functioning organs themselves, serving as a landmark for underlying tissues like muscles, ligaments, and the abdominal wall.

 Why Does Your Belly Button Appear Different If It’s Attached Internally?

-The appearance of your belly button—whether an “innie” or “outie”—depends on how scar tissue healed and how internal ligaments attach beneath the skin.
-These attachments influence its shape by anchoring skin folds or causing slight protrusions.
+The appearance of your belly button—whether an “innie” or “outie”—depends on how scar tissue healed and how the abdominal wall closed beneath the skin.
+These attachments influence its shape by anchoring skin folds or allowing slight protrusions.

 The Answer Revealed – What Is Your Belly Button Attached To On The Inside?